ouspg/trytls/stubs/README.md

 easy tests by running it on command line (stub is named `run.test` in these examples).

-Running the program without any arguments should give error message:
+Running the program without any arguments should give error message and exit with value other than zero:

 ```sh
 $ run.test
 <This should print some kind of (helpful) error message>
 ```

-Connecting to `google.com` on HTTPS port should be success:
+Connecting to `google.com` on HTTPS port should be success and exit with value zero:

 ```sh
 $ run.test google.com 443
 ACCEPT
 ```

-Connecting to `badssl.com`'s `untrusted-root` should be failure:
+Connecting to `badssl.com`'s `untrusted-root` should be failure and exit with value zero:

 ```sh
 $ run.test untrusted-root.badssl.com 443